 Slonaker also served as color analyst on the Georgia Basketball Radio Network from 2009-2013, earned his B.S. degree in Education from UGA in 1980 and his Master’s degree in Sport Administration from Georgia State in 1989.
 He and his wife Kathy have three grown children: Michael, Meaghan and Patrick.

 Mitchell White joined the Bulldog Club in January of 2016 and currently serves as an Associate Director.
-His primary duties include oversight of the Basketball Enhancement Fund, the Georgia Baseball Fund, management of premium seating options for Women’s Basketball, as well as assistance with the William C. Hartman Fund.
+He assists with all facets of annual giving for the Bulldog Club.
+This includes: oversight of the Basketball Enhancement Fund, the Georgia Baseball Fund, management of premium seating options for Women’s Basketball, as well as assistance with the William C. Hartman Fund.
+With Mitchell's assistance, each annual fund set a new giving record during the 2017 Fiscal Year.
+Mitchell also assists with fundraising and the soliciting of major gifts for the Magill Society.
+The past two years have seen the highest fundraising totals in Georgia Athletics history – over $56.9 million in cash and pledges in 2016 followed by more than $55 million in 2017.

 Prior to joining the Bulldog Club, Mitchell worked in the athletic development office at Boston College.
-While at Boston College, Mitchell assisted with all facets of annual giving, as well as the coordination of Luxury Suites sales.
+While at Boston College, Mitchell assisted with all facets of annual giving, including direct oversight of the Donor Based Seating Program, which generated $3.2 million in yearly revenue.
+Mitchell also coordinated the sales of all Luxury Suites at Boston College, leading to a 100% occupancy rate, which accounted for $2.3 million in revenue.
 Prior to his time at Boston College, Mitchell worked as an account executive with the Tennessee Titans ticket office.

 Mitchell is a native of Bowling Green, KY and holds a BA in Marketing and MA in Leadership Dynamics from Western Kentucky University.
 While at WKU, Mitchell served as a Graduate Assistant with the Hilltopper Athletic Foundation.
-He and his wife Courtney live in Athens.
+He and his wife Courtney live in Athens with their two dogs, Brighton and Fern.